frankyeh/UNet-Studio-Website/doc/gui_cx.md

 2. Load the demographic using [Files][Open Demographics]
 3. Overwrite the .db.fib.gz file by [File][Save DB as...]

-# Step C2: Comppute longitudinal change (skip this step in cross-sectional studies)
+# Step C2: Compute longitudinal change (skip this step in cross-sectional studies)

 Skip this step if your study is a cross-sectional study (has no repeat scans of the same subjects).